Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-service.md

         You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if needed.
 Write access is only used for sending pull requests; Choreo will not push changes directly to your repository.

-5. **Provide Repository Details**:
-   Enter the following information:
+6. Provide the following repository details:

     | **Field**              | **Value**          |
     |------------------------|--------------------|